 Practical workshop session (duration approximately 1 hour)

-Return to meeting venue for review, critique of some images, Q&A and final wrap-up
+Return to gallery for review, critique of some images, Q&A and final wrap-up

 No matter what Mother Nature decides on the evening, the workshops will be content-rich such that there will be more than enough material to inform, inspire and motivate attendees to take what they have learned and explore further afterwards.